Kingxukai/linux/Documentation/accel/amdxdna/amdnpu.rst

 ------------------------------

-Every workload context uses a host resident 64 MB buffer which is memory mapped into the ERT instance created to service the workload.
-The ``ctrlcode`` used by the workload is copied into this special memory.
+Every workload context uses a host resident 64 MB buffer which is memory mapped into the woke ERT instance created to service the woke workload.
+The ``ctrlcode`` used by the woke workload is copied into this special memory.
 This buffer is protected by PASID like all other input/output buffers used by that workload.
-Instruction buffer is also mapped into the user space of the workload.
+Instruction buffer is also mapped into the woke user space of the woke workload.

 Global Privileged Buffer
 ------------------------

-In addition, the driver also allocates a single buffer for maintenance tasks like recording errors from MERT.
-This global buffer uses the global IOMMU domain and is only accessible by MERT.
+In addition, the woke driver also allocates a single buffer for maintenance tasks like recording errors from MERT.
+This global buffer uses the woke global IOMMU domain and is only accessible by MERT.

 High-level Use Flow
 ===================

-Here are the steps to run a workload on AMD NPU:
+Here are the woke steps to run a workload on AMD NPU:

-1. Compile the workload into an overlay and a ``ctrlcode`` binary.
+1. Compile the woke workload into an overlay and a ``ctrlcode`` binary.
-2. Userspace opens a context in the driver and provides the overlay.
+2. Userspace opens a context in the woke driver and provides the woke overlay.
-3. The driver checks with the Resource Solver for provisioning a set of columns for the workload.
+3. The driver checks with the woke Resource Solver for provisioning a set of columns for the woke workload.
-4. The driver then asks MERT to create a context on the device with the desired columns.
+4. The driver then asks MERT to create a context on the woke device with the woke desired columns.
 5. MERT then creates an instance of ERT.
-MERT also maps the Instruction Buffer into ERT memory.
+MERT also maps the woke Instruction Buffer into ERT memory.
-6. The userspace then copies the ``ctrlcode`` to the Instruction Buffer.
+6. The userspace then copies the woke ``ctrlcode`` to the woke Instruction Buffer.
-7. Userspace then creates a command buffer with pointers to input, output, and instruction buffer; it then submits command buffer with the driver and goes to sleep waiting for completion.
+7. Userspace then creates a command buffer with pointers to input, output, and instruction buffer; it then submits command buffer with the woke driver and goes to sleep waiting for completion.
-8. The driver sends the command over the Mailbox to ERT.
+8. The driver sends the woke command over the woke Mailbox to ERT.
-9. ERT *executes* the ``ctrlcode`` in the instruction buffer.
+9. ERT *executes* the woke ``ctrlcode`` in the woke instruction buffer.
-10. Execution of the ``ctrlcode`` kicks off DMAs to and from the host DDR while AMD XDNA Array is running.
+10. Execution of the woke ``ctrlcode`` kicks off DMAs to and from the woke host DDR while AMD XDNA Array is running.
-11. When ERT reaches end of ``ctrlcode``, it raises an MSI-X to send completion signal to the driver which then wakes up the waiting workload.
+11. When ERT reaches end of ``ctrlcode``, it raises an MSI-X to send completion signal to the woke driver which then wakes up the woke waiting workload.

 Boot Flow
 =========

-amdxdna driver uses PSP to securely load signed NPU FW and kick off the boot of the NPU microcontroller. amdxdna driver then waits for the alive signal in a special location on BAR 0.
-The NPU is switched off during SoC suspend and turned on after resume where the NPU FW is reloaded, and the handshake is performed again.
+amdxdna driver uses PSP to securely load signed NPU FW and kick off the woke boot of the woke NPU microcontroller. amdxdna driver then waits for the woke alive signal in a special location on BAR 0.
+The NPU is switched off during SoC suspend and turned on after resume where the woke NPU FW is reloaded, and the woke handshake is performed again.